-Section 44AE of the Income Tax Act deals with the Presumptive Taxation Scheme.
-Under this scheme, eligible businessmen can audit their accounts by maintaining a regular book of accounts.
-On the other hand, if you are a small taxpayer, you can avoid the tedious process of maintaining regular records.
+Section 44AE of the Income Tax Act deals with the Presumptive Taxation Scheme for transporters.
+If you are a small taxpayer who is engaged in the business of transportation, you can avoid the tedious process of keeping records regularly.
 Instead, you can opt for a Presumptive Taxation Scheme to calculate your income at a prescribed rate.

 Here's more on the Presumptive Taxation Scheme!

-If you are engaged in businesses related to leasing goods carriages, plying, or hiring, you can opt for the Presumptive Taxation Scheme.
-However, you should own less than ten goods-carrying vehicles within any period during the previous FY to avail this scheme.
-Thus, businessmen engaged in the passenger transport business with more than 10 vehicles at any time within the previous financial year will not be eligible for this scheme.
+If you are engaged in businesses related to leasing, plying, or hiring goods carriages, you can opt for the Presumptive Taxation Scheme.
+However, you must own less than ten goods-carrying vehicles within any period during the previous FY to avail of this scheme.
+Thus, business people engaged in passenger transport with or have more than ten vehicles at any time within the last financial year will not be eligible for this scheme.

-For instance, let’s say that Mr Anand owned 8 goods vehicles during the financial year 2022-2023 and is engaged in the leasing goods carriages business.
+For instance, let’s say that Mr Anand owned eight goods vehicles during the financial year 2023-2024 and is engaged in the leasing goods carriages business.
 As per Section 44AE, Mr Anand would be eligible for the Presumptive Taxation Scheme.

-You can ascertain the taxable income for any particular financial year by adopting the Presumptive Taxation Scheme.
+You can compute your taxable income for any particular financial year under the presumptive taxation under section 44AE.
 Any small business organisation dealing with hiring, plying, or leasing goods carriage can apply for this scheme.
-Assessees from partnership firms, self-employed individuals, HUFs, etc., can also apply for this scheme.
+Assessees such as partnership firms, individuals, HUFs, etc., can also apply for this scheme.

 If you fulfil the eligibility criteria, you can opt for Presumptive taxation under Section 44AE.
 Take a look at your income calculation procedure under the scheme:

-According to Sections 30 to 38 of the Income Tax Act, you cannot claim any deduction or exemption on income tax if you have opted for Presumptive Taxation.
+According to Sections 44AE of the Income-tax Act, you cannot claim any deduction allowed under sections 30 to 38, if you have opted for Presumptive Taxation.
 The exemptions and deductions are available under Sections 80C to 80U.
-In the case of Section 44AE, the income calculation at a rate of Rs 7,500 for each vehicle per month is the net taxable income.
+In the case of Section 44AE, the income calculation at a rate of Rs 7,500 for each vehicle per month is the Gross taxable income.

 On the other hand, if you are part of a partnership firm, you can claim deductions for the interest and salary paid to the partners.
 It is important to note that you cannot avail deduction for depreciation under Presumptive Taxation.
 In this case, you can calculate the written-down price of a business asset after assuming the depreciation claim under Section 32 of the Income Tax Act.

-If your business comes under Section 44AE’s limits, you no longer need to keep account books or confirm the requirements of it.
+If your business comes under Section 44AE’s limits, you no longer need to keep account books or confirm its requirements.
 On the other hand, if you have opted for Presumptive Taxation, you need to pay tax in advance like other taxpayers.

-Besides, if you, as a transporter, provide your PAN details, you can get a TDS exemption.
-The Income Tax Act of 1962 states that individual taxpayers can claim up to Rs 20,000 cash expense as a deduction.
+Besides, if you, as a transporter, provide your PAN details, you can get a TDS exemption u/s 194C(6) and thereby no TDS will be deducted on receipt of income.
+The Income Tax Act of 1962 states that individual taxpayers can claim up to Rs 10,000 cash expense as a deduction.
 However, if you are a transporter with huge expenses while completing long journeys, you can claim a deduction of up to Rs 35,000.

-The Presumptive Scheme has set a certain income limit (Rs 7,500 per vehicle per month) for businesses under Section 44AE.
-If your business generates a higher income than the determined limit, you must declare the amount.
-Similarly, generating a lower income than the prescribed rate is also subjected to a declaration by the assessee.
+The Presumptive Scheme has set a specific monthly income limit (Rs 7,500 per vehicle) for businesses under Section 44AE.
+You must declare the amount if your business generates a higher income than the determined limit, you must declare the amount.
+Similarly, generating a lower income than the prescribed rate is not allowed in presumptive taxation and you will have to maintain books of accounts and get it audited under Section 44AB.
 So, if your business comes under Section 44AE of the Income Tax Act, you must follow the mentioned parameters to adhere to taxation rules.